geographyclub/american-geography/README.md

 # american-geography
-These are the steps I took from cleaning up and joining data tables to exporting geojson files for use in QGIS and Leaflet.
+These are the steps I took from cleaning up, importing and joining data tables to exporting geojson files for use in QGIS and Leaflet.
 Regularly posting results to https://geographyclub.github.io/american-geography/.

 ### Importing into psql
 Geographic files: